Last updated 24 July 2020

 - If you have a garden, make use of the space for exercise and fresh air.
 Please consider that people without gardens rely on parks more.

-- Observe social distancing, staying at least 2 metres apart from other people.
+- Observe social distancing, staying at least 1 metre apart from other people and 2 metres where possible.

 - Use all areas of the park that remain open, not just the paths, so you can maintain an appropriate distance from others